tinify/third-party-integrations/automator-script.md

 url: "https://technicalmarketing.guide/blog/how-to-compress-png-files/"
 ---

-Blog post describing how to use Automator on macOS to compress images on desktop without using your browser.
+Comprehensive blog post with code example describing how to use Automator on macOS to compress images on desktop without using your browser.